tobycmurray/phantom-lint/README.md

 The `tests/bad/` directory contains other PDFs found via Google that contain hidden text, designed to manipulate LLM analysis.
-This includes candidate CVs posted publicly online.
+This includes candidate CVs posted publicly online, as well as a thesis, university paper, etc.

 ### `good` examples

 Test cases without unwanted hidden phrases are in the `tests/good/` directory.
-This includes the aforementioned https://arxiv.org/pdf/2507.06185, as well as some synthetic examples.
+This includes the aforementioned https://arxiv.org/pdf/2507.06185, plus some CVs that contain non-hidden LLM prompts, as well as some synthetic examples.

 ### synthetic examples